Anim AI

 This project physical and cell simulations for evolving neural architectures for embodied agents.

 The best deep-learning image classification models are prone to adversarial pixel attacks.
-Event the latest transformer models 'hallucinate' and can't apply basic reasoning, demonstrating they are still stochastic parrots.
+The latest transformer models 'hallucinate' and can't apply basic reasoning.

 Logo